 Psalm 64 - Overcomer - They aim their bitter word

-I am working on this psalm for my brother's 64th birthday.
+I did this psalm for my brother's 64th birthday.
 It is now October, 2020, with the pandemic, riots, and the coming election.
 It seems very appropriate to this time.

 It is a good thing to conquer malicious foes, but a better thing still to be screened from all conflict with them, by being hidden from the strife.
 The Lord knows how to give his people peace. - Spurgeon